-• Disability, including some medical conditions (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEN)
+- Disability, including some medical conditions (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEN)

 - Attendance and Punctuality

 - Health and Welfare

 - EAL (any child with English as an additional Language)

 - Being in receipt of Pupil Premium Grant

-- Being a Looked After Child
+- · Being a Looked After Child

 - Being a child of Serviceman/woman

 - Behaviour difficulties unless these are an underlying response to an additional need

-6 A Graduated Approach to SEND Support
+6. A Graduated Approach to SEND Support

 Staff across the schools within Kaleidoscope have high levels of skills, knowledge and expertise in providing first class education for all children, regardless of need.
-Staff use the North Somerset graduated approach to SEND.
+Staff use a graduated approach to SEND.

-High quality teaching, scaffolded for individual children, is the first step in responding to pupils who have or may have SEND before they are added to the SEND register.
+High quality teaching, scaffolded for individual children, is the first step in responding to pupils who have or may have SEND before they are put onto the SEND register.

-If a child continues to have difficulties or to make inadequate progress, a concern form is completed and a child is then referred to the SENDCo for more specific and individual support, (appendix 2).
+If a child continues to have difficulties or to make inadequate progress, a concern form (appendix 2) is completed and a child is then referred to the SENDCo for more specific and individual support.

-Any child requiring support within school from an external agency will be monitored closely.
-If the child does not make progress following targeted support will be placed upon the register as SEN Support.
+Any child requiring support within school from an external agency will be placed upon the register as SEN Support.
 Parents will always be contacted and consent obtained before any referrals to external agencies are made.

 Teachers are responsible and accountable for the progress and development of the children in their class, including where children access support from teaching assistants or specialist staff.
-The impact of interventions is evaluated regularly by the teacher and SENDCo through progress reports in Provision Mapping software.
-This ensures that pupils receive the right support at the right time.